Learn something new every day

 A condition known as carpal tunnel syndrome may necessitate reconstructive hand surgery if function has been severely impaired.
 Inflammation and nerve damage caused by repetitive motion stress to the hand or wrist is one common factor for this type of damage.
 Extensive nerve damage may require more complex surgery.
 Some cases, however, may be improved by reconstructive hand surgery that is less invasive, often with a lower risk for complications.

 Some degenerative disorders may require reconstructive hand surgery.
-This is typically due to disease, such as severe tendonitis, bursitis, or rheumatoid arthritis.
+This is typically due to disease, such as severe tendinitis, bursitis, or rheumatoid arthritis.
 In such cases, where muscles or joints have become non-functional or severely impaired, a plastic surgeon may need to repair damaged ligaments, muscle, or bone affecting the joints of fingers or the wrist.
 In cases where degeneration of joints have impaired normal functioning, a surgeon may opt to perform joint implant surgery.

 Injuries to the hand may also necessitate reconstructive surgery.
 A crushed hand, for example, may require bone grafting or removal of bone fragments.
 Missing fingers or fingers that have become detached may require delicate microscopic surgery to repair the damage.
 Severe burns may require a type of reconstructive hand surgery that involves skin grafts.